RavitejaAdabla/Big-Data-Approach-to-Understanding-U.S.-Car-Accidents/README.md

-# Big Data Insights into U.S. Car Accidents
-# Premise
-Over the years, the demand for transportation has shifted from public to private modes, with most people in the United States now relying on private transportation.
-This increasing demand, coupled with developments in transportation infrastructure, has brought about significant traffic safety challenges.
-Car accidents are prevalent worldwide, and the cost of vehicle crashes and driver injuries has a substantial impact on society.

-In this analysis, we aim to examine the number of accidents occurring across different states and cities, throughout the year, and during various months.
-Our goal is to estimate the severity of these accidents and gain insights into traffic safety trends.

-# Goal
-The goal of this project is to conduct an analysis to predict the severity of car accidents across the United States using big data tools.
-This study will investigate the occurrence of accidents in various states and cities, considering data from 2016 to 2021.
-Additionally, it will analyze the timing of these accidents throughout different times of the day to provide comprehensive insights.

-# Feature Engineering and Data Modelling
-A crucial step in developing any machine learning model is feature engineering.
-Since many algorithms perform better with numerical data, we utilized One-Hot Encoding to convert categorical attributes into numerical format using dummy variables.

-Our analysis did not gain significant insights from time-related variables indicating when the accident started and ended.
-Instead, we transformed these features into more relevant ones, such as the day of the week and the hour of the day.

-The primary variable, Severity, ranges from 1 to 4.
-The dataset is imbalanced, with a high frequency of Severity 2 observations compared to the rarer Severity 1 instances.
-To address this imbalance, we consolidated Severity 1 and 2 into a single category, Severity 2.

-We split the dataset into training and validation sets, with 70% of the data used for training the models and the remaining 30% reserved for validation.
-This approach allows for both multiclass and binary classification using the processed data.

-Machine Learning Algorithms that are used include Logistic regression, Decision tree, and Random Forest.

-# Results
-## State Analysis:
-California reports the highest number of accidents among all U.S. states.
-## City Analysis:
-Within California, Miami has the highest number of accidents.
-## Monthly Analysis:
-Severity 2 accidents are the most common across months, with December recording the highest number of accidents.
-The year 2021 experienced the most accidents overall.
-## Severity Distribution:
-Severity 2 has the highest frequency of accidents, while Severity 3 and 4 are the least common.
-## Time of Day:
-Severe accidents (Severity=4) occur throughout the day, with no specific time showing a higher frequency.
-## Day of the Week:
-Friday has the highest number of accidents from 2016 to 2021.
-The accident rate significantly decreases over the weekends.
-## Model Performance:
-The Random Forest model outperforms other models in predicting accident severity, achieving an accuracy of 81.67% and an AUC ROC of 84.26%.

-# Conclusion
-Our exploratory data analysis revealed that certain factors, such as the day of the week, hour of the day, and month of the year, exhibit significantly high accident frequencies.
-Authorities can use this information to strategically plan and enforce stricter traffic laws during these peak times to potentially reduce accident numbers.

-We observed that accident severity tends to increase during the day, indicating a need for heightened safety measures and precautions during daytime hours.

-Feature importance plots identified Year, Wind Speed, and Hour as significant predictors in forecasting accident severity.
-Among the models tested, the Random Forest model performed best in terms of accuracy and AUC ROC score, particularly when applied to a balanced dataset.
+# Big Data Analysis of U.S. Car Accidents
+An end-to-end big data project to analyze and predict the severity of car accidents across the United States.
+This analysis leverages a large-scale dataset (2016-2021) to identify key factors contributing to accidents and builds a machine learning model to forecast their severity.

+## Project Goal
+The primary objective is to analyze traffic accident data to uncover patterns related to time, location, and environmental factors.
+The ultimate goal is to build a predictive model that can accurately forecast accident severity, providing actionable insights for traffic safety authorities to implement preventative measures.

+**Key Objectives:**
+**Analyze Trends:** Investigate accident occurrences across states, cities, months, and time of day.
+**Feature Engineering:** Engineer meaningful features from raw data to improve model performance.
+**Predict Severity:** Develop and evaluate multiple machine learning models to predict accident severity (ranging from 1-4).
+**Provide Recommendations:** Offer data-driven insights that can help authorities reduce accident frequency and severity.

+## Methodology & Tech Stack
+This project utilizes big data tools and a standard machine learning workflow to process and model the data.

+**Core Technologies:** Python, Pandas, Apache Spark (for handling large datasets).
+**Machine Learning:** Scikit-learn.
+**Models Used:** Logistic Regression, Decision Tree, Random Forest.

+**Data Processing & Feature Engineering:**
+**Data Ingestion:** Loaded the U.S. Car Accidents dataset covering 2016-2021.
+**Feature Transformation:**
+Converted raw start_time and end_time columns into more predictive features like hour_of_day and day_of_week.
+Utilized One-Hot Encoding to transform categorical variables into a numerical format suitable for machine learning algorithms.
+**Handling Class Imbalance:**
+The Severity variable was highly imbalanced, with a prevalence of "Severity 2" accidents.
+To create a more stable model, "Severity 1" and "Severity 2" were consolidated into a single "Low Severity" category for binary classification tasks, effectively balancing the dataset.
+**Data Splitting:** The dataset was partitioned into a 70% training set and a 30% validation set.

+## Key Analytical Insights
+The exploratory data analysis revealed several distinct patterns in U.S. car accidents:

+**Geographic Hotspots:**
+**State Level:** California has the highest number of reported accidents nationwide.
+**City Level:** Miami reports the highest number of accidents.
+**Temporal Trends:**
+**Monthly:** December sees the highest frequency of accidents.
+**Yearly:** 2021 recorded the most accidents in the dataset.
+**Weekly:** Accidents peak on Fridays and decrease significantly over the weekend.
+**Severity Distribution:**
+"Severity 2" is the most common type of accident.
+Severe accidents (Severity 4) do not appear to be concentrated at any specific time of day.

+## Model Performance
+The Random Forest model demonstrated superior performance in predicting accident severity compared to other algorithms.
+This model's high accuracy and AUC score, especially on the balanced dataset, make it the most reliable model for this prediction task.
+Feature importance plots from the model identified Year, Wind Speed, and Hour as the most significant predictors.

+## Actionable Recommendations for Authorities
+**The insights from this analysis can be used to develop targeted safety interventions:**

+**Strategic Resource Allocation:** Law enforcement and safety patrols should be increased in high-risk areas like California and Miami, especially during peak accident times.
+**Targeted Enforcement:** With Fridays and the month of December identified as high-frequency periods, authorities can plan targeted campaigns to enforce traffic laws and raise driver awareness during these times.
+**Daytime Safety Measures:** Since accident severity appears to increase during daytime hours, public awareness campaigns should emphasize the need for heightened caution while driving during the day.
+This project successfully demonstrates how big data analysis can provide critical insights into traffic safety, offering a clear path for authorities to make data-informed decisions that can potentially save lives.